dsolimando/moko/README.md

 * a zone navigator
 * a stack navigator

-A navigator handles routing aspects of an app and transitions between views.
+A navigator handles routing aspects and transitions between views.
 Typical scenario are:

 * Pushing a view on screen with an from bottom or from right animation (push navigator)
 * Replacing the content of a view with another content ( zone navigator)